 There are also key policy distinctions for why ZE yard trucks are the only option considered.
 First, in the on-road sector ZE trucks are not at the same stage of commercial development as NZE yard trucks, which have been operating in commercial service for several years, especially for Class 8 trucks.
 However, ZE yard trucks are commercially available today and have been operating at warehouses since 2015.
 Additionally, because ZE yard trucks are located at an individual facility, they are well-suited to serve as an early beachhead for the longer term development of ZE vehicle solutions.
 By focusing PR 2305 on ZE yard trucks, warehouse operators are introduced to ZE technology to see how it works in their operations.
-Nonetheless, a CEQA alternative has been included that evaluates additional NZE compliance options within PR 2305.
+Nonetheless, a CEQA alternative has been included that evaluates additional NZE compliance options within PR 2305., and the Governing Board will consider these alternatives as part of its overall consideration of PR 2305.
 Further, the second draft staff report and the accompanying WAIRE Implementation Guidelines now explicitly allow NZE yard trucks to earn WAIRE Points through a Custom WAIRE Plan, and example calculations that warehouse operators could use are included.